-- Do NOT overlap combustible materials onto appliance front.
-The appliance front may only be covered with noncombustible materials.
-The bottom one inch of the appliance front is exempt and may be covered with either non-combustible or combustible materials. - Install combustible materials only up to specified clearances on top, front and side. - Seal joints between the finished wall and appliance top and sides using only a 300° F minimum sealant.
+- Black metal appliance front may be covered with noncombustible material only. - Do NOT overlap combustible materials onto appliance front. - Install combustible materials only up to specified clearances on top, front and side. - Seal joints between the finished wall and appliance top and sides using only a 300° F minimum sealant.